CrystalMoon021/zero/README.md

 ## Current Tasks for Coding
 - [ ] Code the collector portion that unlocks the rest of the town
 - [ ] Code the diary txt file
+- [ ] Should we be able to use items not in inv?

 Intro - DONE